vbrazao/statistical-rethinking/chp2.md

 Now the prior should be 0 for p&lt;0.5 (we do know more that half the globe is covered in water, after all), and “a positive constant” for p &gt;= 0.5.
 Perhaps this positive constant should be 2, since the prior needs to integrate to 1?
+(Update: thinking through it, perhaps any constant would work, since we standardize anyway?
+Might try to test it later, but I’ll leave the original for now.)

 So we can just copy the code above and change the prior, methinks.